thiswayman/wg-endusers/MANIFESTO/README.md

 * Work with teams to design and implement mindful control points for open source consumption throughout the SDLC.
 <br>

-* Adopt and develop open source consumption management tooling and processes that support a recall ability similar to those in other industries.
+* Adopt and develop open source consumption management tooling and processes that support a targeted notification ability similar to those in other industries.